 The Phoenix homeowners highlighted here love wine so much so that they often travel to Napa Valley to tour some of their favorite vineyards.
 Over the years, they’d acquired quite a wine collection, but they didn’t have an adequate space to store it.
-They’d always wanted a wine cellar and even had a spot in mind – under the staircase – but they were told by other remodeling firms that it couldn’t be done.
+They had always wanted a wine cellar and even had a spot in mind – under the staircase – but they were told by other remodeling firms that it couldn’t be done.

 That’s when they met us, and we developed a plan to fulfill their long-held dream of having a wine cellar inside their home.